You want to set up your blog but don’t know from where to start and how to create a blog?

 Step 3: Upload the extracted WordPress files on our PC to the server using an FTP client.
 FileZilla is the most popular choice, other options are Cyberduck, Transmit etc.

 Step 4: The last step is to install WordPress.
 Enter your site blog address or URL in the browser.
-WordPress installation page will load.
+The wordPress installation page will load.
 Follow the on-screen instructions to complete the installation.

 If you want the complete installation process with pictures.
 Check out this post on installing WordPress manually.